Thar Desert: Desertification control

 The soil of the Thar Desert remains dry for much of the year, so it is prone to wind erosion.
 High-velocity winds blow soil from the desert, depositing some of it on neighboring fertile lands, and causing sand dunes within the desert to shift.
-To counteract this problem, sand dunes are stabilised by first erecting microwindbreak barriers with scrub material and then by afforestation of the treated dunes—planting the seedlings of shrubs (such as phog, senna, and castor oil plant) and trees (such as gum acacia, Prosopis juliflora, and lebbek tree).
+To counteract this problem, sand dunes are stabilised by first erecting micro windbreak barriers with scrub material and then by afforestation of the treated dunes—planting the seedlings of shrubs (such as phog, senna, and castor oil plant) and trees (such as gum acacia, Prosopis juliflora, and lebbek tree).
 The 649-km-long Indira Gandhi Canal brings fresh water to the Thar Desert.
 It was built to halt any spreading of the desert into fertile areas.

 Protected areas

 There are several protected areas in the Thar Desert: